 Similarly, they must not call to your home outside the following times:

 It’s important to remember that a doorstep sale is a business transaction, and you have the exact same rights during this transaction conducted from your home or place or work as you do when buying on the seller’s premises.

-In terms of energy sales, the Commission for Energy Regulation (CER) has outlined a process that all doorstep sellers of energy services need to follow.
+In terms of energy sales, the Commission for Regulation of Utilities (CRU) has outlined a process that all doorstep sellers of energy services need to follow.
 It’s important to know what to expect in the doorstep selling process so you know you are getting the best deal.

 Firstly the doorstep salesperson will need to identify themselves by telling you what company they represent and show you ID.
 This ID must have the salesperson’s full name and photo, as well as the name, business address and contact number of the supplier they work for.

 The salesperson then needs to advise you of the purpose of the visit and enquire if you wish to progress further.

 Be sure to take your time before committing to buying or signing up for anything.
 It’s important that the product or service on offer works best for you and suits your needs.